Guide to schools in the Dominican RepublicApril 21 the 2022

 International schools can expand their curriculum beyond the basic material, and they also have the flexibility to alter the academic year as long as the curriculum is completed.

 International schools are usually the preferred option for expats.

 These schools are located in various cities in the Dominican Republic.

 The city of La Romana is home to the Abraham Lincoln School, which was founded to educate the children of American employees of the Central Romana Corporation.

-Today, it is open to other children, and offers education in English and Spanish.
+Today, it is open to other children and offers education in English and Spanish.

 French expats who intend for their children to follow the French curriculum can send their children to the Ecole Francaise las Terrenas, a bilingual school in Las Terrenas.

-Another French school is the Ecole Francaise de la Costa Verde in Rio San Juan, which provides education from primary level to the baccalaureate level.
+Another French school is the Ecole Francaise de la Costa Verde in Rio San Juan, which provides education from the primary level to the baccalaureate level.